1coderookie/Kobra2ProInsights/docs/index.md

 !!! warning "Warning"

-    Textboxes which contain a warning will be displayed extended already to make sure the warning won't be overseen.
+    Textboxes which contain a warning will often be displayed being already extended to make sure the warning won't be overseen.

 !!! danger "Danger"

-    Textboxes which contain a warning about a dangerous circumstance will be displayed extended already to make sure the warning won't be overseen.
+    Textboxes which contain a warning about a dangerous circumstance will often be displayed being already extended to make sure the warning won't be overseen.

 **Please take your time and read attentively.**